moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/powerbi/powerbi_service.md

 🗣️ <b>Important: Firewall and VPN Configuration Required</b>

 - If DataOS is installed in a Virtual Private Cloud (VPC), port `6432` must be whitelisted to allow communication between the Power BI data gateway and the DataOS.
 Ensure that firewall rules permit inbound and outbound traffic on port `6432`.
 - If the customer connects to the VPC via VPN, additional firewall rules may be required to allow communication between the VPN network and Power BI Service.
-Ensure that Power BI can access the PostgreSQL database over the VPN connection.
 </aside>
 Before proceeding with the data gateway configuration, ensure the following components are installed: